jlabusch/wrms-dash/README.md

 If you're starting from a blank database, after starting the system you need to:

  - Create a superuser: `docker exec -it wrmsdash_frontend_1 ./manage.py createsuperuser`
- - Copy the DB back to the host: `docker cp wrmsdash_frontend_1:/opt/db.sqlite3 frontend/`
- - Restart the container, which is already configured to mount `frontend/db.sqlite3` as a volume
+ - Note that `frontend/db.sqlite3` will be mounted as a volume

 (Note that the actual container name, e.g. `wrmsdash_frontend_1`, depends on your environment.
 Use `docker-compose ps` to see what the real name is.)